 Have you ever had to run to the grocery store to pick up a jar of spaghetti sauce, only to return home to find one hidden behind the pasta boxes?
-Or ever reached for the cereal to find out it is either stale or expired?
-For some people, the mess of their pantries and cabinets is overwhelming – and taking extra time to find what you need is frustrating!
+Or reached for the cereal to find out it is stale or expired?
+The mess of pantries and cabinets can be overwhelming – and taking extra time to find what you need is frustrating!

-Next take a look at the products you have in front of you.
-Are there small items or loose items that will be best stored in a basket on the shelf?
+Next, look at the products you have in front of you.
+Are there small or loose items that will be best stored in a basket on the shelf?
 Baskets

 What about your dry goods?
 Ultra•Seal™ Food Storage Containers

 Getting organized is a hard task, but the feeling of accomplishment is worth the effort.
 Now that you have a system in place, share it with your family so they can help maintain it.
 It will be easy to see what you have on hand and what you need to buy.
-Wasting money by buying things you already have or tossing out expired food will be a thing of the past.
-Preparing meals will be that much simpler and needless trips to the store can be avoided.
+No longer will you waste money by buying things you already have or throwing out expired food.
+Preparing meals will be simpler and needless trips to the store can be avoided.

 Good luck and happy organizing!